-Five short films made for Film London and BBC Radio 4 .
-The project was part of the celebrations for the Double Centenary of Charles Dicken's birth.
-I was asked to make 5 x 15 minute films using as their soundtracks , radio plays written by Michael Eaton, recorded by BBC Radio 4.
-The resulting plays different from the initial treatments which I had been given ( to say the least ), turned out to be very traditional in their execution, with much Dickensy acting.
-So I made my imagery an ironic counterpoint to the audio and used a collage of live action, animation and puppets to personify the voices.
-Other material was sourced from the very fabric of London, the Thames, Smithfields Meat Market as well as details collected from the Museum of London, the V and A Museum of Childhood and the Police Museum at Wapping.
-I also decided Dicken's world would be created using the very books themselves, so a cart of old Chapman and Hall editions were bought off Ebay and the puppets made by Gavin Glover, had their papier mache flesh created from Great Expectations and the like.
+Commissioned by Film London and BBC Radio 4 , in celebration of the Double Centenary of Charles Dickens birth.
+Newby was asked to make 5 x 15 minute films using as their soundtracks , pre-recorded radio plays directed by Jeremy Mortimer and written by Michael Eaton, broadcast on BBC Radio 4.
+Newby made his imagery an ironic counterpoint to the audio and used a collage of live action, animation and puppets to embody the voices.
+Other material was sourced from the very fabric of London, the Thames, Smithfields Meat Market as well as details collected from the Museum of London, the V and A Museum of Childhood and the Police Museums at Wapping and Chatham.
+Dicken's world was created using the very books themselves, so the puppets had their papier-mache flesh moulded from old volumes of Great Expectations and the like.